UXSoc/uxsoc-apps-cms/src/pages/index.md

 ---
 templateKey: home-page
 slug: /
-defaultColor: '#15202b'
+defaultColor: "#15202b"
-primaryColor: '#04A0E8 '
+primaryColor: "#04A0E8 "
-secondaryColor: '#f27e88'
+secondaryColor: "#f27e88"
-backgroundColor: '#fefbfe'
+backgroundColor: "#fefbfe"
-footerColor: '#04A0E8 '
+footerColor: "#04A0E8 "
 seo:
-  siteDescription: >-
-    This is the official application platform of User Experience Society for AVP and Pool Applications.
+  siteDescription: This is the official application platform of User Experience
+    Society for AVP and Pool Applications.
 Experience better with UXSociety and join now!
   siteTitle: Home
 headerSection:
   buttonVisible: true
   title: User Experience Society Applications
 heroSection:
-  description: "Hey there, UXer!
-Want to join the **Executive Board** run for **AY 2022-2023**?
-Read through the primer and see which available position would fit you best. \U0001F440 Interested?
-Don’t forget to confirm your interest!"
+  description: Hey there, UXer!
+Want to join the **Executive Board** run for **AY
+    2022-2023**?
+Read through the primer and see which available position would fit you best. 👀 Interested?
+Don’t forget to confirm your interest!
   title: EXPERIENCE LEADERSHIP WITH UX SOCIETY
 departmentsSection:
   - cardSectionTitle: The Chief Evangelist
     cards: []
-    description: >-
-      The President is the highest ranking executive in the organization.
+    description: The President is the highest ranking executive in the organization.
       They are in charge of establishing the vision and mission for the organization and making sure it can be translated to a portfolio of projects and events during their term.
     positions:
       - description: >-
           They are responsible for **leading the growth of the entire